Text as research data

 Data types and data formats

-There are many different programs of this kind, some specialized in handwriting but most designed for printed text.
-The output from OCR software can vary; it may be plain text (TXT or similar), but it may also be in an XML format that contains additional information beyond the letters themselves.
-For example, the output may include information about the position of a character on the page, which allows for a more accurate reproduction of the form of the original text, not just its content.
+OCR software (Optical Character Recognition) converts analogue text into digital text.
+There are many different OCR programs, some specialized in handwriting, though most are designed for printed text.
+The output can vary; it may be plain text (TXT or similar), or it may be XML that includes additional information beyond the letters themselves – for example, the position of each character on the page, which enables a more accurate reproduction of the original text’s form as well as its content.

 Examples of software used in text-based research